-Maple Terrace Inn, 300 N. Huntington St., is located 1.5 miles from the Natchez Trace Parkway and 3 blocks from the Kosciusko court square.
+Maple Terrace Inn, 300 N. Huntington St., Kosciusko, MS is located 1.5 miles from the Natchez Trace Parkway and 3 blocks from the Kosciusko court square.
 Overlooking the historic district from a hilltop, the imposing 1912 eclectic home is a pleasant blend of Colonial Revival, Arts & Crafts and Prairie styles.
-Listed on the National Historic Register, the Inn is finely appointed with antiques and offers comfortable accommodations with four guest rooms, each having a private bath with claw foot tub and shower.
+Listed on the National Historic Register, the Inn is finely appointed with antiques and offers comfortable accommodations.
+Each of the four guest rooms has an adjoining private bathroom with claw foot tub and shower.
 Features/amenities include parlors, two screened porches, a large bicycle storage building with 10 space bike racks, universal tools and complimentary spare tires and patches.
 Guests will enjoy the beautifully landscaped one acre lot with garden and swings.

 Presidents' Inn, 100 E.Washington St., Kosciusko, MS. This historic court square structure, formerly home to several early businesses, was recently opened as a townhouse Inn.
 Original pine floors, towering tongue and groove ceilings, and exposed brick walls have been restored in New Orleans style.
 While retaining the building's original Arts and Crafts architecture, the Bauhaus influence of asymmetrically placed windows was utilized interiorly to create a delightful ambience.
-The Inn offers fine accommodations including the George Washington Suite with private vestibule overlooking the courthouse lawn.
-Also, there is the grand Andrew Jackson suite with Jackson Street entrance and foyer.
-Both guest rooms have large, handsomely appointed private baths.
+The Inn offers fine accommodations including two spacious guest rooms.
+The George Washington Suite with private vestibule overlooks the courthouse lawn.
+Also, there is the grand Andrew Jackson Room with Jackson Street entrance and foyer.
+Each guest room has a large, handsomely appointed en suite.
 Indoor bike racks are available.
 Just outside your door, the town square is bustling with quaint shops offering antiques, gifts, collectibles, fashions, food and fun.
 Laissez les bons temps rouler!

-Hammond-Routt House, 109 S. Natchez St., Kosciusko.
-Just 2 blocks from the court square, this home is located on the original Natchez Trace traversed by the Choctaw Indians, early settlers and Old Hickory, himself, General Andrew Jackson.
-He and the Tennessee Volunteers stopped here to rest and water horses at a natural spring (about 100 feet due north of this property) following their resounding victory at the Battle of New Orleans.
+Hammond-Routt House, 109 S. Natchez St., Kosciusko, MS. Just 2 blocks from the court square, this home is located on the original Natchez Trace traversed by the Choctaw Indians, early settlers and Old Hickory, himself, General Andrew Jackson.
+He and the Tennessee Volunteers camped nearby at the site of a natural spring (about 100 feet due north of this property) following their resounding victory at the Battle of New Orleans.
 The 1837 structure on the site was home to Confederate war veteran, William Jesse Taylor Hammond, who survived to establish several businesses vital to the community including the Kosciusko Ice and Coal Company in 1896.
 This business was erected over the natural spring, just mentioned, as it supplied water in the manufacture of ice.
 The process of freezing the water into 300 pound blocks of ice prior to electricity is explained in the home where old pictures and artifacts from the Kosciusko Ice and Coal Company are displayed.
-There is a lovely portico with rockers and one available guest room with period antiques.
-There is a private bath.
-Indoor bike racks are available.
-Guests at this home are served a full breakfast at one of our other nearby Inns.
+There is a lovely portico and one available guest room with reproduction antique twin beds, period antiques, and a private bathroom.
+Indoor bike racks are available for guest use.
+Breakfast is provided at a local restaurant or one of our other nearby Inns.
 On every 2nd and 4th Thursday, several rooms of the home are used as an ophthalmology satellite office.